yicone/hotel/README.md

 _To all the amazing people who have answered the Hotel survey, thanks so much <3 !_

+## v1.2.1

+* **Fixes**: CONNECT proxy now waits for server readiness and ensures servers start when a port is already assigned.

 ## v1.2.0

 * **New Features**: `restart` and `open` commands.